These Swiss brothers went from selling waffles to blockchain finance

 Of course, one of the main issues with blockchain projects is that the products and services don’t yet exist.
 Funding is required to build the solution, which means it can’t exist before the initial coin offering or token generation event.
 That means a lot of utility tokens are being used for investment only, instead of their intended purpose.

-Are there any solutions?
+Are there any solutions to this problem?

 “One of the fundamental problems is that startups with no track record and no experience were able to raise a huge amount of money just for an idea that only looked good on paper,” Andrea-Franco said.
 “Thus, utility tokens have to be developed by established companies with a working product or business behind [them].
 Further, it is important to regulate the space to ensure that the promised product will be viable once the monies to develop it have been raised.
 Another way to solve this problem is to structure them properly to avoid being qualified as a security.”